National Institute of Economic and Social Research: Former Directors

-Chairs of council
+Chairs of Council

 There have been chairs of council since the institute was created.
 The first was Lord Stamp, from 1937 to 1942.
 He was succeeded by Sir Henry Clay, who held the position from 1942 until 1949.
 Subsequent chairs included Humphrey Mynors, Sir Austin Robinson, Sir John Woods, Sir Robert Hall, Sir Hugh Week, Sir Donald MacDougall, and Sir Kenneth Berrill.
 Diane Coyle became the first woman to hold the position in the history of the institute, taking over the position from Sir Tim Besley.
-Since November 2018, Professor Nicholas Crafts CBE has held the position.
+Since November 2018, Professor Nicholas Crafts CBE held the position.
+Since the death of Nicholas Crafts, Philip Rutnam has been the Chair of Council.

 Presidents

 Lord Burns was president from 2003 to 2010, followed by Sir Nicholas Monck from 2011 to 2013, and subsequently Sir Charles Bean.
 The current president is Sir Paul Tucker.

+Governors

+The Institute has nearly 150 Governors, who have a role in the accountability and governance of NIESR as a registered charity.
+They are drawn from academia, business, government and media, and include Ed Conway, Baron Terence Higgins, Rachel Lomax, Jesse Norman, Frances O'Grady, and Baroness Shriti Vadera.
+Governors also give monthly talks at the Institute, which are open to the public.

 Organisation

 Research areas covered by the National Institute include Destitution, Exclusion, and Strategies for Well-Being; Education and Skills; Labour, Employment and Wages; Macro-Economic Modelling and Forecasting; Macro-Economics of Climate Change; Monetary Theory and Policy; Political Economy; and Productivity, Trade, and Regional Economies.